aeud/hb-dta/README.md

 Messenger bot is quite easy to use:
 - If someone writes to the bot, a HTTP request is sent to an endpoint (Webhook), so we'll have to be able to receive them
 - The bot can write to Messenger by sending an HTTP request to their endpoint
-- There is an authentification method, by exchanging a token (first time only)
+- There is an authentication method, by exchanging a token (first time only)

 ## Dota API